 6. Sign and Pay Closing Costs and Fees

-The last of the FHA loan steps is to sign your loan documents and pay the fees and closing costs.
+The last step of the FHA loan closing timeline is to sign your loan documents and pay the fees and closing costs.
 You will likely receive your official loan estimate soon after you finish applying for your loan.
 Closing costs tend to include:

 - Excise tax